Skip to content Leave Site Now

 • Careers

-• Contact Us
+• Contact

-Sidney B. Linden Award
+Sidney B. Linden Access to Justice Award

-Photo of Lois Cromarty
+Photo of David Baker

 The award

 The award is named in honour of Justice Sidney B. Linden, Legal Aid Ontario’s first chair of the board of directors.
-Justice Linden has been involved with legal aid for over 35 years, and his distinguished professional career has been characterized by a genuine commitment to issues concerning access to justice.
+Justice Linden has been involved with legal aid for over 37 years, and his distinguished professional career has been characterized by a genuine commitment to issues concerning access to justice.

 The award statue

-Toronto sculptor Siggy Puchta designed the Sidney B. Linden Award.
+Toronto sculptor Siggy Puchta designed the Sidney B. Linden Access to Justice Award.
 The statue depicts the concept of access to justice through the upward and open gesture of ‘the lady of justice’ holding the scales of justice while at the same time welcoming those in need of legal aid services.
 Siggy’s design also captures the spirit of LAO’s logo.

-Past Sidney B. Linden Award recipients
+Past Sidney B. Linden Access to Justice Award recipients

 • Danny Morton — 2020